ooduola/challenge/README.md

 **If you want to detail anything about your solution, include it here:**
 <!-- START of your notes on the solution -->

-Part 1:
+**Part 1**: Updated timestamps to UTC: Changed the implementation to store timestamps in UTC to avoid timezone related issues.<br><br>
-- Updated timestamps to UTC: Changed the implementation to store timestamps in UTC to avoid timezone related issues.
+**Part 2:** To address this inefficiency, I introduced a new `balance` table that tracks the balance for each payer at specific points in time (balanceDate).
+This approach allows the system to calculate balances incrementally rather than recomputing them from scratch with every query.

 <!-- END of Notes -->